RESEARCH & INNOVATION

 • Knowledge infrastructure for algebra learning (proposal under review)

-• Theory of content-structural personalization (PME-NA 2026, accepted)
+• Theory of content-structural personalization (to be presented at PME-NA 2026)

 • Documentation of generative AI failure modes in early mathematics (published, 2025)